|CLICK HERE for This Week in Family Faith Formation

 Youth group meetings: Teens meet in a comfortable setting to explore and share together their questions about many topics such as life, relationships, spirituality, social justice and leadership.

 The Youth programs meet in the Meeting House on Sundays at 11:00 am.
-If you are new to The Unitarian Church in Westport or the Family Faith Formation program or in case there may have been a scheduling change, please contact Rev. Shelly Thompson, Assistant Minister for Faith Formation.
+If you are new to The Unitarian Universalist Congregation in Westport or the Family Faith Formation program or in case there may have been a scheduling change, please contact Rev. Shelly Thompson, Assistant Minister for Faith Formation.

 You can find more about our Family Faith Formation programs in Realm.

 CLICK HERE to sign-in to Realm click here.